t-SNE Exaggerates Clusters, Provably: Misrepresentation of Outliers

 \section{Misrepresentation of Outliers}

-Most analysis on t-SNE, including the previous section, is concerned with whether it faithfully depicts global structure, specifically cluster structure.
-In this section, we consider how t-SNE represents points that drastically deviate from the global structure: namely, \textit{outliers}.
+Most analysis of t-SNE, including the previous section, is concerned with whether it faithfully depicts global structure, specifically cluster structure.
+In this section, we consider how t-SNE represents points that drastically deviate from the global structure: namely, outliers.
 It is natural to hope that data visualization methods can enable the identification of outliers.
-Unfortunately, we find that t-SNE cannot fulfill this desideratum, as it arbitrarily suppresses the severity of outliers in its depiction of certain datasets.
+Unfortunately, we find that t-SNE may arbitrarily suppress the severity of outliers present in the input dataset.

-An intuitive explanation of this phenomenon can be made based on the asymmetry of the input and output affinity matrices of t-SNE.
-Roughly speaking, the input affinity behaves like a normalized, symmetrized nearest neighbor graph, where the log of the perplexity roughly corresponds to the number of neighbors.
-Meanwhile, the output affinity behaves more like a radius neighborhood graph, at least in the sense that each point's neighborhood scale is the same.
+This phenomenon has been observed empirically in prior work, though to our knowledge we are the first to formalize it \citep{Schubert2017}.
+An intuitive explanation of t-SNE's response to outliers can be made based on the asymmetry of the input and output affinity matrices of t-SNE.
+Roughly speaking, the input affinity behaves like a normalized, symmetrized nearest neighbor graph, whereas the output affinity behaves more like a radius neighbors graph.
 This means the output affinity is optimized to represent the outlier point in close proximity with at least some points, even if it was extremely far from those points in the input.

 To begin to formalize this observation, we provide a geometric definition of an outlier.